mbagg4152/protein-flavonoid-thesis-project/README.md

 ---
 ## Project Structure
 - `pfpy` main folder
-- `pfpy/projects/original:` Contains the code from when Jordan Wilson was developing
+- `pfpy/projects/original:` contains the code from when Jordan Wilson was developing
-- `pfpy/projects/current:` Current code
+- `pfpy/projects/current:` current code
 - `pfpy/projects/current/flavonoid:` code (and related files) for flavonoid prediction
 	- `/fjson:` JSON files required by flavonoid project
 	- `/flib:` library files used only in flavonoid project